Nearly sufficient statistics and information bottlenecks

 In Bayes filtering we want a recursively updated \(T_t\) that is small but “task‑sufficient”.
 In exponential families (e.g. linear-Gaussian) filters exist, e.g. the Kalman filter.

-IB gives us a target for awkward nodels: minimise \(I(T_t; X_{1:t})\) while maximising \(I(T_t; Y_t)\), where \(Y_t\) is whatever we care about next (the next observation, the latent state, the next reward).
-You can then:
+IB gives us a target for awkward models: minimize \(I(T_t; X_{1:t})\) while maximizing \(I(T_t; Y_t)\), where \(Y_t\) is whatever we care about next (the next observation, the latent state, the next reward).
+We can then:

-- Parameter‑tracking: let \(Y_t=\theta\) (or \(g(\theta)\)), turning \(T_t\) into a rolling compressed posterior proxy.
+- Parameter‑tracking: We set \(Y_t=\theta\) (or \(g(\theta)\)), turning \(T_t\) into a rolling compressed posterior proxy.

-- Predictive control: let \(Y_t=X_{t+1}\) or a function of \(X_{t+1}\) and action \(A_t\).
+- Predictive control: We can set \(Y_t=X_{t+1}\) or a function of \(X_{t+1}\) and action \(A_t\).

-2.2 In Neural nets
+2.2 In neural nets

-Each layer in a trained DNN behaves approximately like a nearly sufficient statistic way for its task variable, which is a helpful mental picture even if you don’t care about DNNs.
-The classical IB principle was defined as an optimization problem on encoders \(p(t|x)\): compress \(X\) into \(T\) while keeping as much about \(Y\) as possible,
+Each layer in a trained DNN behaves approximately like a nearly sufficient statistic for its task variable, which is a helpful mental picture even if we don’t care about DNNs.
+The classical IB principle was defined as an optimization problem over encoders \(p(t|x)\): compress \(X\) into \(T\) while keeping as much information about \(Y\) as possible,

 \[ \min_{p(t|x)} I(T;X) - \beta I(T;Y). \]

-- Encoder: \(p_\theta(t|x)\) (often Gaussian, mean/variance predicted by a neural net).
+- Encoder: \(p_\theta(t|x)\) (often Gaussian; mean and variance predicted by a neural net).

 - Decoder: \(q_\phi(y|t)\), a variational approximation to \(p(y|t)\).